-During 2023, no field exploration was undertaken, and expenditures related to this project can be attributed to regulatory and administrative costs (Taxes & Rentals) to maintain the concessions.
+During the three months ending March 31, 2024, no field exploration was undertaken, and expenditures related to this project can be attributed to regulatory and administrative costs (Taxes & Rentals) to maintain the concessions.

 Impairment of the East Fork mining claims in Idaho, part of the U.S. Cobalt Projects